beaverbuilder/assistant/packages/@beaverbuilder/fluid-docs/README.md

-# FLUID - Fast Line User Interface Design
+# FLUID Docs

-This is a design language and set of shared components for the Beaver Builder team.

-## Peer Dependencies
-* React
-* ReactDOM

-## Included Libraries
-* React Router DOM
-* Redux
-* classnames
-* camelcase
+React-based doc pages for the @beaverbuilder/fluid components.